Skip to main content

 5. Who cares wins

-Ultimately, digital transformation success comes down to prioritising the time and convenience of both your staff and customers which should be the guiding lights of any digital transformation journey
+Ultimately, focusing on the time and convenience of both your staff and customers should be the guiding lights of any digital transformation journey.
+Bruce highlighted that companies who prioritise making processes easier and more efficient for their teams and clients will be the ones who thrive in a digital-first maritime industry.

 In conclusion